Ten things I can’t live without

 Keeping in contact with my children

-Whether it be via email, FaceTime or just by reviewing their social media pages, what my kids do, what they are planning and how they are feeling is really important to me.
+Whether it be via email, Messenger or just by reviewing their social media pages, what my kids do, what they are planning and how they are feeling is really important to me.
 I don’t worry about them, I just care and love them so much that they are regularly on my mind.
-I miss them a lot but take comfort in knowing that they live their lives to the fullest.
+I miss them a lot while we travel the world. but take comfort in knowing that they live their lives to the fullest.

 Ben and Matt